UVU-AI-Innovate/UTTA/examples/README.md

 **Cost Considerations:**
 - One-time compute cost for GPU usage, no ongoing API fees
 - Can use smaller open-source models and lower precision (int8/int4)
-- For this project: No cloud costs needed as we have server GPU access
+- For this project: No cloud costs needed as students have access to the GPU server

 **Example Output:**
 ```